umccr/libica/openapi/docs/v2/docs/ProjectSampleApi.md

     # Create an instance of the API class
     api_instance = project_sample_api.ProjectSampleApi(api_client)
     project_id = "projectId_example" # str |
-    page_offset = "pageOffset_example" # str | The amount of rows to skip in the result.
-Ideally this is a multiple of the size parameter.
-Offset-based pagination has a result limit of 200K rows and does not guarantee unique results across pages (optional) page_token = "pageToken_example" # str | The cursor to get subsequent results.
-The value to use is returned in the result when using cursor-based pagination.
-Cursor-based pagination guarantees complete and unique results across all pages. (optional) page_size = "pageSize_example" # str | The amount of rows to return.
-Use in combination with the offset or cursor parameter to get subsequent results. (optional) sort = "sort_example" # str | Which field to order the results by.
-The default order is ascending, suffix with ' desc' to sort descending (suffix ' asc' also works for ascending).
-Multiple values should be separated with commas.
-An example: \"?sort=dateCreated, lastName desc\" The attributes for which sorting is supported: - timeCreated - timeModified - name - description - metadataValid - status (optional) find_project_samples = FindProjectSamples(
+    find_project_samples = FindProjectSamples(
         conditions=[
             FindSampleCondition(